 Tom’s personal passion is to instill the “why” habit into young people and teach them how to make things with their hands.
 He brings all of this together in his personal home & studio project, a 13,000sf renovation of a 100+ year old Southwestern Bell Telephone building he is undertaking with his significant other, Sue.
 (Follow their blog here.)
 Tom also spends time on his award-winning photography and paintings, as well as training their two border collies, Lucy and Lily.

-HOMETOWN: St. Louis, Missouri PERSONAL PASSIONS: Family, Community Involvement, Home Renovation
+HOMETOWN: St. Louis, Missouri PERSONAL PASSIONS: Family, Community Involvement, Personal Finance, and Home Renovation

 Matthew graduated from Kansas State University with a Bachelor of Architecture in 2003.
 He joined Mackey Mitchell in 2007 and became a Senior Associate in 2010.